ludwig-ai/ludwig/ludwig/datasets/README.md

 ## Ludwig Datasets API

 The Ludwig Dataset Zoo provides datasets that can be directly plugged into a Ludwig model.
+For each dataset, we've also included an example Ludwig config which should train reasonably fast on a current-generation laptop.

 The simplest way to use a dataset is to import it: